What is Capitalization Ratio?

 Compared to equity, debt capital is considered to be a “cheaper” form of financing because of two factors:

-• Higher Priority in Capital Structure → In the event that the underlying company were to enter a state of financial distress and become insolvent, the claims held by debt holders are prioritized ahead of the claims held by equity holders.
-For example, the distribution of proceeds post-liquidation in a Chapter 7 bankruptcy must ensure debt lenders are made-whole first before equity holders receive a portion of the recovery proceeds, assuming there are any left.
+- Higher Priority in Capital Structure → If the underlying company were to enter a state of financial distress and become insolvent, the claims held by debt holders are prioritized ahead of the claims held by equity holders.
+For example, the distribution of proceeds post-liquidation in a Chapter 7 bankruptcy must ensure debt lenders are made whole first before equity holders receive a portion of the recovery proceeds, assuming there are any left.

 The drawback to debt financing, however, is that there are fixed financing costs, which can lead to a potential default (i.e. missed interest payment, mandatory principal amortization, covenant breach).